 The U.S. Supreme Court in the Shelby County, Alabama v.
 Holder effectively gutted the enforcement mechanisms of the Voting Rights Act.
 By holding Section 4 (the "formula") unconstitutional the Court severly underminded Section 5, the law's primary enforcement provisions.
 ACS will continue to serve as a resource on the case and the issue of voting rights – one of the most fundamental rights.
+Recently, ACS has partnered with the Campaign Legal Center’s Voting Rights Institute to help train the next generation of voting rights lawyers.

 The Voting Rights Act of 1965 (VRA) remains one of the most important and effective laws ever enacted.
 It outlaws discriminatory voting practices that have disenfranchised racial and ethnic minorities in the United States for decades and continues to ensure an open electoral process.
 As we have seen over the past few years, many states and jurisdictions still seek to enact their own measures aimed at making it harder for people – often minorities, the elderly, and the young – to exercise their constitutionally guaranteed right to vote.